 As the season of free agent signings in juniors approaches, Soft Mitts, Heavy Hits is taking a look at some of the potential pickups in the Western Hockey League.
 Each post will spotlight one overage player who is neither drafted nor signed.
 The full set of profiles can be found in the WHL Overager Spotlight tag.
-Today’s featured player is Curtis Valk, a forward with the Regina Pats.
+Today’s featured player is Curtis Valk, a forward with the Medicine Hat Tigers.

 Position: C Shoots: left